DavidMuller/aws-requests-auth/README.md

 This package allows you to authenticate to AWS with Amazon's [signature version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) with the python [requests](http://docs.python-requests.org/en/latest/) library.

-Tested with both python `2.7` and `3.4`.
+Tested with both python `2.7` and `3`.

+(Conceivably, the authentication class is flexible enough to be used with any AWS service, but it was initially created to interface with AWS Elasticsearch instances.)

 # Installation

 ```
 pip install aws-requests-auth
 ```

-# Motivation

-This code came about because Amazon's Elasticsearch Service [does not currently support VPC](https://forums.aws.amazon.com/thread.jspa?threadID=217059&tstart=0).
-This authentication class allows us to talk to our Elasticsearch cluster via [IAM](https://aws.amazon.com/iam/).

-Conceivably, the authentication class is flexible enough to be used with any AWS service that supports the signature version 4 signing process.
-However, I've only tested it with the Elasticsearch service.

 # Usage